snitgit/nf-tower-k8s/cluster-preparation.md

 To allow Tower to operate with your Kubernetes cluster you will need:

-1. The cluster server URL and certificate or the vendor specific credentials
+1. The cluster server URL and certificate or the vendor specific credentials.
 2. A Kubernetes *namespace* and *service account* that allows the execution of Nextflow pods
 3. A [ReadWriteMany](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)
 enabled shared file system used as scratch storage for the pipeline execution.